Mike Hatch: Commercial insurance

 The 1980s financial crisis also affected insurance companies, with commercial insurers doubling and tripling rates to make up for "cash flow" underwriting in the late 1970s.
 In cash flow underwriting, an insurer undercuts premiums, expecting to make substantial profit on an anticipated investment return of 15% to 20%.
 The problem was that when the rate of return lowered from 20% in 1980 to 8% in 1984, the loss in anticipated investment profit could not sustain the outflow of cash necessary to pay insurance claims.

 The losses sustained by cash flow underwriting were particularly hard on commercial insurers that expected to earn a high profit for many years until claims came due.
-This created problems for policyholders in securing coverage, because few insurers specialized in certain fields of commerce.
+This created problems for policyholders in securing coverage because few insurers specialized in certain fields of commerce.
 In 1984, Minnesota had only one liquor liability insurer, two medical malpractice insurers, and few insurers that concentrated coverage in specific areas, such as foster parents or psychologists.

 Hatch responded to the doubling and tripling of rates on two fronts.
 First, he established a Joint Underwriting Association (JUA), which could issue policies to keep an industry operational if there was a shortage of insurers in a particular field, since some industries could not operate without insurance coverage.
 Second, he undertook several studies of whether the increased premiums had anything to do with increased claims.
 The St. Paul Companies, based in St. Paul and the primary issuer of medical malpractice policies, argued that Hatch's studies were flawed.
-The dispute between Hatch and the insurer ended up on ABC Nightline on February 14, 1989.
+ABC Nightline covered the dispute between Hatch and the insurer on February 14, 1989.
 The televised debate resulted in insurance hearings around the country, with St. Paul Companies dropping its premiums for medical malpractice insurance by 25% on April 15, 1989.